4th Annual WAV Luncheon

 Who are the Women Against Violence (WAV)?

-Women Against Violence, (WAV) is a select group of community leaders and professionals committed to supporting Samaritan House’s mission to stop violence; whether domestic, sexual or trafficking.
+Women Against Violence, (WAV) is a select group of community leaders and professionals committed to supporting Samaritan House’s mission to stop violence; whether domestic, sexual or human trafficking.

 Mission: To engage professional women through philanthropy, networking, service and fellowship for a common goal of ending domestic violence.